materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ## Including your own software

-In a first step, the own software should be made available in the folder.
-In our case, we host SimPARTIX on Gitlab and thereby use Git as version control system.
+In a first step, the own software should be made available.
+In our case, we host SimPARTIX on Gitlab and use Git as version control system.
 Using the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) commands, we added our software to the folder.
 This procedure allows us to keep the own software up to date easily as frequent changes in the source code are expected in order to implement new routines for the communication in MarketPlace.

 The result of this procedure are
-- [Folder] simpartix
+- [Folder] simpartix with the source code for SimPARTIX
-- .gitmodules
+- a file .gitmodules that was created by git

-Please read through the git submodule documentation if you are not familiar with it.
+Please read through the [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) documentation if you are not familiar with it.

 ## The simulation controller folder

 Now we are working on the folder "simulation_controller" which contains several files that provide the functions to create, start and stop a simulation as well as retrieving the simulation results.
 The converter function to convert the SimPARTIX results to MICRESS input files are also placed here.
+These functions will be called by the SimPARTIX app via the RestAPI.

 Let us have a look at the following list of files that are all found in the folder "simulation_controller"
 - \_\_init\_\_.py